digital-ai/release-integration-sdk-workshop/part-1/lab-1-install-release.md

 ## Installation

-Installing Release or Deploy in Kubernetes is as easy as running this simple command:
+Installing Release or Deploy in Kubernetes is as easy as running this command:

 ```shell
 xl kube install